 For individual grades or topics, use the tabs at left.

+Unit Introduction – a general background on the topics presented and a description of the lessons.
+The Introduction includes the following components: Unit Map – an overview for the teacher of focus questions, key concepts, and assessments for each lesson Rubrics – unit summative assessments for students’ performance on culminating projects Student Assessment Overview – an overview for students that provides expectations and a list of journal pages that they will complete as formative assessment.
+The overview includes a journal cover for students’ journal folders.
 Instructional Activities – Each unit includes four to five lessons that are designed to be taught sequentially, and include Nā Honua Mauli Ola (Hawaiian Guidelines for Learning),materials lists, and everything you will need to use our lessons or create your own with our materials.
 Teaching suggestions included in each lesson and the estimated time for completing the lesson have been refined based on a field test that was conducted with teachers for most of the lessons during the course of the project.
 The teaching suggestions are designed to help students meet the standards, but they are, of course, only suggestions since there are many different and effective ways to approach the activities.

 Why was Kaho’olawe an important location for training navigators?